simplelocalize/legal/dpa.md

 - Regular security audits and vulnerability assessments.
 - Procedures for regular testing, assessment, and evaluation of the effectiveness of security measures.

+## Types of Personal Data and Categories of Data Subjects

+The personal data that may be processed by SimpleLocalize.io in the course of providing the services includes, but is not limited to:

+- Email addresses
+- IP addresses
+- social sign-up identifiers (GitHub, Google, Microsoft)
+- Project metadata and activity logs

+The categories of data subjects may include:

+- Customer employees or collaborators using the SimpleLocalize.io service
+- Clients of the Customer, where such data is inputted by the Customer into the SimpleLocalize.io

 ## Processor’s obligations with respect to the controller

 1. We as humans can access your data to help you with support requests you make and to maintain and safeguard SimpleLocalize.io to ensure the security of your data and the service as a whole.
 SimpleLocalize.io shall ensure that all SimpleLocalize personnel required to access the data are trained in GDPR and data privacy, informed of the confidential nature of the data and comply with the obligations sets out in this agreement.

 2. SimpleLocalize.io shall implement and maintain appropriate technical and organizational security measures designed to protect the data against unauthorized or unlawful processing and against accidental loss, damage, theft, alteration or disclosure.
-These measures shall be appropriate to the harm which might result from any unauthorised or unlawful processing, accidental loss, destruction, damage or theft of the data and having regard to the nature of the data which is to be protected.
+These measures shall be appropriate to the harm which might result from any unauthorized or unlawful processing, accidental loss, destruction, damage or theft of the data and having regard to the nature of the data which is to be protected.

 3. We do work with sub-processors.
 Any such sub-processors will be permitted to process data only to deliver the services SimpleLocalize.io has retained them to provide, and they shall be prohibited from using data for any other purpose.
 SimpleLocalize.io shall notify the controller when modifying the list of sub-processors using our in-app notifications, email and/or blog.
 The controller is able to legitimately object and may terminate the agreement.